sophdubs/bar-chart-project/README.md

 - **subtitleFontSize**: Number representing the font size of the subtitle in pixels.
 If no font size is provided by the user, a default font size of 30px will be applied.
 - **xAxis**: String of the X-axis label for your bar chart.
 If no label is provided, the bar chart will have no X-axis label.
 - **yAxis**: String of the X-axis label for your bar chart.
 If no label is provided, the bar chart will have no X-axis label.
-- **tickSpacing**: Number representing the space between ticks on the yY-axis.
+- **tickSpacing**: Number representing the space between ticks on the Y-axis.
 If no spacing is provided by the user, no ticks will be added to the Y-axis.

 **Note:**
 For parameters requiring HEX codes, you can follow this link to a color picker page and copy paste the HEX code for your desired color. https://www.google.com/search?q=color+picker

 ### Element